Set-OutlookSignatures/Set-OutlookSignatures/docs/Benefactor Circle.md

 Support may be chargeable.
 This includes workshops, implementation support, all forms of remote or on site outsourcing, support for topics already well-explained in the documentation and support for problems with the root cause outside of Set-OutlookSignatures or Set-OutlookSignatures Benefactor Circle.
 # How do licence groups work?
-Each Benefactor Circle licence is bound to one or more Active Directory or Azure AD groups.
+Each Benefactor Circle licence is bound to one or more Active Directory or Entra ID/Azure AD groups.
 Each mailbox of your company needs to be a direct or indirect (a.k.a. nested, recursive or transitive) member of a licence group, so that it can receive a signature.
-Primary group membership is not considered due to Active Directory and Azure AD query restrictions.
+Primary group membership is not considered due to Active Directory and Entra ID/Azure AD query restrictions.

 Each group may only contain as many mailboxes as direct or indirect members as defined in the licence.
 The user running Set-OutlookSignatures must be able to resolve all direct and indirect members of the licence group, even across trusts.

-Licence groups are defined by the DNS domain name of the domain (or "AzureAD" for non-synced groups), their SID (security identifier) and the number of members licensed.
+Licence groups are defined by the DNS domain name of the domain (or 'EntraID' or 'AzureAD' for non-synced groups), their SID (security identifier) and the number of members licensed.
-- Use 'AzureAD' if the group only exists in Azure Active Directory and is not synced to on-prem.
-Only one pure Azure AD group is supported, it must be the group with the highest priority (first list entry).
+- Use 'EntraID' or 'AzureAD' if the group only exists in Azure Active Directory and is not synced to on-prem.
+Only one pure Entra ID/Azure AD group is supported, it must be the group with the highest priority (first list entry).
 - If you have multiple domains in a forest or multiple forests, you can have multiple licence groups, each with a separate maximum member count.
 For each licence, there can be one licence group per AD domain.
 There must be a default group, which is used for mailboxes which are not covered by separate licence groups.

 When the licence has a licence group for the mailbox's domain, this licence group is used.
 If not, the licence group defined as default will be used.

-There are three situations where Set-OutlookSignatures uses Azure AD via Graph API insteed of on-prem AD: Parameter GraphOnly is set to true, no connection to the on-prem AD is possible, or the current user has a mailbox in Exchange Online and either OOF messages or Outlook Web signatures should be set.
+There are three situations where Set-OutlookSignatures uses Entra ID/Azure AD via Graph API insteed of on-prem AD: Parameter GraphOnly is set to true, no connection to the on-prem AD is possible, or the current user has a mailbox in Exchange Online and either OOF messages or Outlook Web signatures should be set.
 In these cases, licence groups are handled as follows:
 - If the current mailbox has the Graph "onPremisesDomainName" attribute set:
   - If there is a licence group associated with this DNS domain name, it is queried via Graph